Bachelor of Medical Science (Specialisation)

 |Term 1, 2024||Bundaberg, Rockhampton|

-Benefit from a choice of majors to tailor your studies to suit your career goals or learning interests.
-Discover more about each option below, what you will learn and where it can take you.
+Enjoy a choice of majors that allow you to tailor your studies to suit your career goals or learning interests.
+Choose from:

 Advanced Work Integrated Learning - BMSC13012